The two cars are parked face-to-face, ready to jump-start.

 3. Then, connect the BLACK clamp to the NEGATIVE (-) terminal of the good battery

-4. Finally, connect the other BLACK clamp to an unpainted metal surface on the engine of the car with the dead battery, NOT to the negative terminal
+4. Finally, connect the other BLACK clamp to a bare metal spot on the engine of the car with the dead battery.
+Do NOT connect it to the negative terminal

 Step 3: Start the Vehicles